bobdavies2000/OpenCVB/README.md

 The Tree View provides a structure and performance analysis for every algorithm in OpenCVB – automatically.

-# Recent Changes – September 2021
+# 2021 September - Recent Changes

 -   Almost 1100 algorithms – almost all less than a page of code.
 Average algorithm is 31 lines of code
 -   Improvements to the TreeView indicate how many cycles are available (see Highlight below.)